smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 The downside of this proposal is that maximum number of SDL apps that can connect to Core will be limited to 255.

+### Notification of transport type information from Core to Proxy

+The multiple-transports feature requires Proxy to control services based on the types of the transports.
+An issue with this approach is that iOS Proxy cannot know whether iAP transport is constructed over Bluetooth, USB or Wi-Fi (in the case of CarPlay wireless).
+This is because iOS system doesn't offer such information to apps.

+In this document, it is proposed that Core retrieves such transport information from its transport adapters and forward the information to Proxy.
+A parameter `transportType` is added to Start Service ACK frame to convey the information.

 ### Backward compatibility

 Proxy includes a new parameter `multipleTransports` in Start Service frames (both Version Negotiation and starting Video/Audio services) to indicate that it supports multiple-transports feature.